 The Waster is often asked for a list of UK MRFs so the announcement made in our article below should, at the very least have provided a UK municipal MRF search tool with a list of addresses and operator names.
 This is a glaring gap in the available information on these plants in Britain.
 Scroll Down for a link to our “Municipal MRF List” for England.

-WRAP launches new municipal MRF search tool to support closer communications across recycling supply chain
+WRAP launches municipal MRF search tool to support closer communications across recycling supply chain

 First posted on 5 February 2009

-Very shortsightedly does not appear to provide list data on where the UK's MRFs are located.
-This is useful information which should be freely made available to the UK public who pay for WRAP through government funding.
+Very shortsightedly, it does not appear to provide list data on where the UK's MRFs are located.
+This is useful information that should be freely made available to the UK public, who pay for WRAP through government funding.

-Readers are encouraged to contact WRAP via their website and make as many requests for this information to be published as are needed before they wake-up and provide it.
-The tool which is available is for the MRF industry to report their throughput rates etc., but WRAP could easily publish this information because they do have it as part of their database.
+Readers are encouraged to contact WRAP via their website and make as many requests for this information to be published as are needed before they wake up and provide it.
+The tool that is available is for the MRF industry to report their throughput rates etc., but WRAP could easily publish this information because they do have it as part of their database.

-Based on WRAP' popular ORIS (Online Recycling Information System), the new tool is designed as a series of interactive maps with a search function which enables users to quickly identify and locate MRFs.
-The entries include information relating to the material streams the MRFs accept, their throughput capacities and the output materials they produce.
+Based on WRAP's popular ORIS (Online Recycling Information System), the new tool is designed as a series of interactive maps with a search function that enables users to quickly identify and locate MRFs.
+The entries include information relating to the material streams the MRFs accept, their throughput capacities, and the output materials they produce.

 Promoting clearer, more open communications throughout the recycling supply chain is a key area of focus for WRAP.
 Not only does it help the different stages of the recycling and recovery process to better coordinate their activities – but it is also understood to have a direct influence on the quality of materials being submitted for processing by MRFs and, consequently, the quality of recyclate that can be produced.